iStockphoto.com / Sean Pavone

 Joseph Brent / flickr

-ShoppingOrlando is a shopper's wonderland.
+ShoppingOrlando is a shopper’s wonderland.
 You can buy mouse ears, T-shirts and, ironically enough, snow globes, to your heart’s content in Orlando, but the city has so much more to offer both bargain hunters and lovers of luxury goods than just ordinary souvenirs.
-You just have to know where to find it all.
+You just have to know where to find it all when you travel there.

 AntiquesEscape the stifling heat and bustling theme parks with a leisurely amble through one of Orlando’s antique districts.
+Shopping for antiques is always a good idea if you’re looking for fun things to do with friends.
 Wander in and out of air-conditioned emporiums in the North Orange Avenue Antiques District downtown, running south from the 2900 block to the 1600 block.
 Shops are packed to the rafters with one-of-a-kind finds; excavate for such relics as a 1930s RCA Victor radio, an 18th-century French buffet or vintage threads.
 Pop into Rock & Roll Heaven , 1814 N. Orange Ave., where they have a heck of a band (on vinyl and CDs, anyway); the selection of rare and collectible music ranges from Miles Davis and Elvis to The Mothers of Invention and Devo.
 Discover even more charming shops just down the street on Ivanhoe Row, along the 1200 block across from Lake Ivanhoe.